Not Yet Rated Reviewed by SusanRating:

 Setup & Operation

 While there may be nothing familiar about setting up your new equipment, it isn’t difficult.
-You can see for yourself in this short 3 1/2 minute video:
+You can see for yourself in this short 2-minute video:

 Capacity & Performance

-The four trays in this freeze dryer will hold 6 to 10 pounds of food.
-Of course your total capacity depends on what you’re processing as the amount of air and liquid in foods varies greatly.
-For example, a pound of ground beef equals about 2 cups, where as a pound of fresh okra will give you around 4 1/2 cups.
+For the sake of clarification, the four trays in the medium size freeze dryer will hold 7 to 10 pounds of food.
+However, your total capacity depends on what you’re processing as the amount of air and liquid in foods varies greatly.
+That is, a pound of ground beef equals about 2 cups, whereas a pound of fresh okra will give you around 4 1/2 cups.

 One nice thing about freeze drying is that you don’t have to worry about mixing flavors.
 Here’s a quick video showing an entire ham dinner placed in the unit at once: